overflw/kafka-benchmarking/README.md

 ### Setup

 If you are setting up for the first time, follow the [intitial setup steps](#initial-setup-aws).
+The setup depends on python, ansible, ansible-galaxy, docker and terraform.

 #### Machine deployment terraform